Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 If only a portion of the property in the RESP is transferred, then:

-The CLB and the BCTESG must be isolated if included in a partial transfer, the subscriber can choose to transfer all, part, or none of the CLB and the BCTESG when making a partial transfer.
-The CLB and the BCTESG do not have to be transferred in the same proportions as other assets in the plan.
+The CLB and the BCTESG must be isolated if included in a partial transfer.
+The subscriber can choose to transfer all, part, or none of the CLB and the BCTESG when making a partial transfer.
+The CLB and the BCTESG don't have to be transferred in the same proportions as other assets in the plan.
 The CLB and the BCTESG are excluded when calculating the market value of the RESP to determine proportions.

-In many cases, RESP promoters’ systems are set up to automatically calculate the proportion of contributions, earnings, CESG, and/or provincial incentives that will be included in a partial transfer.
+In many cases, RESP promoters’ systems are set up to automatically calculate the proportion of contributions, earnings and/or CESG that will be included in a partial transfer.

-However, it is helpful to understand the process for determining the correct proportion of the CESG and provincial incentives notional accounts that must be transferred, as follows:
+However, it’s helpful to understand the process for determining the correct proportion of the CESG notional account that must be transferred, as follows:

 1. determine the market value of the plan